Broosky/Sunny/README.md

 # 💡 Sunny

-An outdoor regulated and adjustable DC power source.
+An outdoor regulated and adjustable DC power source, built to charge my phone or power bank while on my patio during the summertime.

 > If you found this project useful, interesting, or worth keeping an eye on, consider giving it a ⭐️.
 > It helps others discover the project and motivates me to keep building and sharing more.